sara62/cryptosage/README.md

 # CryptoSage

-Cryptography Implementation in SageMath (http://www.sagemath.org).
+CryptoSage provides cryptography algorithms in SageMath (http://www.sagemath.org).

 This project is for students and engineers interested in cryptography.
 You can try and test these cryptography algorithms with real parameters and full key lengths.